zekiefa/testecvc-atualizado/README.md

 - Run the project: `$ mvn spring-boot:run`

 ### About the application
-It's a RESTFull API for booking and searching a hotel.
+It's a RESTFull API for booking and searching a hotel with JWT authentication.

 ### Access the application
 http://localhost:8080/booking/9626/2019-09-24/2019-09-30/1/0, where: